cjmet/AhMediaPlayer/README.md

 ## Known Issues
-* Maui apps have a virtualized and redirected file system.
+* Maui Apps have a virtualized and redirected file system.
 This can cause issues with file paths and locations.
   * Since I'm not officially publishing, I have to "guess" where this directory will end up.
 * The first time you load the Maui App, it will scan your %userprofile%/music, this may take a while.
   * Seconds for my local machine, 25 minutes for a LAN NAS, and Hours for a WAN NAS.
-  * This scan will ***NOT*** follow reparse points.
-This may cause it to miss some redirected paths, particularly with Onedrive.
+  * This scan will ***NOT*** follow re-parse points.
+This may cause it to miss some redirected paths, particularly with OneDrive.
 If that happens you can use the manual scan button.
 * Swagger can only load about 1000 songs, any more and it locks up.
 Use Postman if you want to test a larger query.
 * * GUI responsiveness suffers to SMB WAN Operations.
   * This is in some cases lagging the entire OS, not just the application.
 This is as much an OS issue as programming issue.